 It will be necessary, at the first, to track the early Acadian migration from the original Acadian settlement at Port Royal.
 1 (See map.)
-It will be seen that the original territory of Acadia was fully contained within peninsular Nova Scotia towards its north-western end.
+It will be seen that the original territory of Acadia was fully contained within peninsular Nova Scotia towards its south-western end.
 With the pressure of English invasions on Port Royal coupled with the ever present desire of the young to spread out and to secure good farming lands for themselves, Acadian growth, spread eastward using the water route of the Baie of Française (Bay of Fundy).
-Such expansion eventually led these young Acadian families to settle on the protected, accessible and fertile lands as will be found up the rivers and creeks which empty into Chignecto Bay (the furthest extension of Bay of Fundy) and that of the Minas Basin, a place were the Piziquid will be found.
+Such expansion eventually led these young Acadian families to settle on the protected, accessible and fertile lands as will be found up the rivers and creeks which empty into Chignecto Bay (the furthest extension of Bay of Fundy) and that of the Minas Basin, a place were Piziquid will be found.
+(See #3 on the map.)

 I am in the fortunate position to be able to put names forth of real persons who lived in Acadia during these stirring times.
 My distant, direct relative, René Landry (b.1618) with his wife Perrine (Bourg) come to Port Royal, c.1640.
 René and Perrine were to live out their lives at Port Royal.
 (See my page on the "Landrys of Old Acadia.")
 They, like most all Acadian couples, had a large family.2 From the two original progenitors, René (b.1618) and René (b.1640 [#11]) there came issue: Pierre (b.1658 [#12]), Antoine (b.1660 [#13]), Claude (b.1662 [#14]), Claude (b.1663 [#111], Jean (b.1666 [#112])14, René (b.1668 [#113]), Germain (b.1674 [#114]), Abraham (b.1678 [#115]), Pierre (b.1680 [#116]), & Charles (b.c.1686 [#117]).